 Consequence < Action = Action is not repeated.

-If director had instead said: “Thanks for speaking up!
-We have considered that option, but decided that this is the better approach.
-In the interest of time, I won’t go into details now, but if you want to find out more, feel free to come by my office next time.”
+If the director had instead said: “Thanks for speaking up!
+We have considered that option but decided that this is the better approach.
+In the interest of time, I won’t go into details now, but if you want to find out more, feel free to drop by my office next time.”

 The equation changes to this:

-Action: Rick raises his hand to suggestion idea.
+Action: John raises his hand to suggest an idea.

-Consequence: Director thanks Rick, invites him to his office to talk sometime.
+Consequence: The director thanks John, and invites him to her office to talk sometime.

 So how do you master responding to bad ideas at town halls?
 The best approach hinges on one key belief: